 Ways to migrate multiple email accounts to Microsoft 365 or Office 365

 Effective from December 2022, the classic Exchange Admin Center will be deprecated for worldwide customers.
-Microsoft recommends using the new Exchange Admin Center, if not already doing so.
+Microsoft recommends using the new Exchange Admin Center (EAC), if not already doing so.

-While most of the features have been migrated to new EAC, some have been migrated to other admin centers and remaining ones will soon be migrated to New EAC.
-Find features that are not yet there in new EAC at Other Features or use Global Search that will help you navigate across new EAC.
+While most of the features have been migrated to the new EAC, some have been migrated to other admin centers and remaining ones will soon be migrated to the new EAC.
+Find features that're not yet there in new EAC at Other Features or use Global Search that will help you navigate across the new EAC.

-Before you start an email migration, review limits and best practices for Exchange Online to make sure you get the performance and behavior you expect after migration.
+Before you start an email migration, review limits and best practices for Exchange Online to ensure you get the performance and behavior you expect after migration.